Are NPR and NRC linked: IUML moves fresh plea in SC seeking clarity

 No documents will be asked or biometric taken for NPR: Home Ministry

-The remarks by the home ministry officials came in the backdrop of the controversy over the NRC and the Citizenship Amendment Act
+The remarks by the home ministry officials came in the backdrop of the controversy over the NRC and the Citizenship Amendment Act.

-"There is no proposal as of now to prepare NRC on the basis of NPR data for the whole country," an official said
+"There is no proposal as of now to prepare NRC on the basis of NPR data for the whole country," an official said.

-Prime Minister Narendra Modi had also said that there has been no discussion in the government on the NRC
+Prime Minister Narendra Modi had also said that there has been no discussion in the government on the NRC.

 Kerala, Bengal make it official: Say no to NPR